LANL-Seismoacoustics/PyGeoTess/README.md

 Sandia National Laboratories.
 It is a [Jython](http://jython.org) wrapper to the Java GeoTess library.

-The goal of of PyGeoTess is to provide simplified access to the GeoTess Java library and its documentation, particularly for for Python programmers.
+## Goals
-PyGeoTess is a subset of the GeoTess Java API, with inline documentation.
+1. Povide *simplified* access to a *subset* of the GeoTess Java library.
+2. Make the exposed classes and methods accessible using Python's excellent inline documentation system.
+3. Allow for interactive use of the GeoTess library via Jython's interactive interpretor.

 ## Dependencies